cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 [Christopher Olah's "Understanding LSTMs"](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) and again
 [Andrej Karpathy's "The Unreasonable Effectiveness of Recurrent Neural Networks"](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
 But to
-summarize: RNN are essentially "neurons" that not only look at the current input, but also remember the input before.
+summarize: RNNs are essentially building blocks of Neural Networks that not only look at the current input, but also remember the input before.
 LSTMs especially have a complex memory mechanism that can learn which parts of the data are important to remember, and which can be forgotten.

 ### Sequence to Sequence Learning